jjenkov/pde-pdl-specification/pde-specification.md

 ## PDE Overview

 A PDE file (or stream) consists of a stream (sequence) of PDE fields.

-Some fields are atomic, meaning they only contain raw data inside them.
-Other fields are composite, meaning they contain other PDE fields inside them.
+A PDE field contains a data value of a certain data type (field type).

+PDE fields can either be atomic or composite.
+An atomic field only contains a single raw data value.
+A composite field contains other PDE fields nested inside it.
+A composite field has no raw value of its own - only the nested PDE fields.

 Each PDE field has a type, length and value.
 The type, length and value can all be read from the bytes in the PDE byte stream.